naturalis/cl-provision/ansible/README.md

   Will set interfaces for leaf switches.
 Also PoE is enabled on all ports.

-- cl-interface-mgmt

-  Not used yet, can set interfaces for mgmt switches.

 - cl-interface-spine

   Will set interfaces for spine switches.
 Also BGP is enabled for SVI.